 Diabetes self-management training

-covers outpatient diabetes self-management training (DSMT) to teach you to cope with and manage your diabetes.
-It includes tips for eating healthy, being active, monitoring blood sugar, taking drugs, and reducing risks.
-Medicare may cover up to 10 hours of initial DSMT.
-This training may include 1 hour of individual training and 9 hours of group training.
-You may also qualify for up to 2 hours of follow-up training each year if it takes place in a calendar year after the year you got your initial training.
+Medicare Part B (Medical Insurance) covers outpatient diabetes self-management training if you’ve been diagnosed with diabetes.
+Medicare may cover up to 10 hours of this initial training – 1 hour of individual training and 9 hours of group training.
+You may also qualify for up to 2 hours of follow-up training in each calendar year that falls after the year you got your initial training.

 What it is